holy-schmitt-loop/loop-api-sandbox/languages/node/README.md

 It includes:

-- ✅ API helper modules organized by function
+- ✅ API helper modules organized into `platform/` and `commerce-data/` domains
 - ✅ Scenario scripts that demonstrate real-world use cases
 - ✅ Core request handling via `axios`, with automatic retry for rate limits
-- ✅ Experimental support for Loop’s Commerce Data APIs (headless + platform-agnostic)
+- ✅ Support for Loop’s platform-agnostic Commerce Data APIs

 ---